ncata/SSF/README.md

 # SSF
 Files from my Summer Student Fellowship
 This project resides in /njc/src/SSF
+First edits on my laptop